-As previously stated, the RPA was not performed for the priority pollutants regulated in the CTR as there was only one effluent data point and no receiving water data available from the Facility.
-Therefore, no new WQBELs were developed for the discharge from the Facility.
-Discharges at the Facility occur very infrequently; therefore, very little data exist to perform a RPA for the toxic parameters.
+As previously stated, the RPA was not performed for the priority pollutants regulated in the CTR as there were no discharges from the Facility during this permit term.
 In such circumstances, the Regional Water Board recommends that additional data are gathered prior to permit issuance, or that additional data are gathered during the term of the permit.
-This Order and MRP require monitoring the effluent and receiving water for priority pollutants, in order to provide data to determine the need for WQBELs.
+This Order and MRP require monitoring the effluent and receiving water for priority pollutants when discharges occur, in order to provide the data to determine the need for WQBELs.